CalamityAdam/iot/javascript/readings/rails-api.md

   dataType: 'json'
 })
 ```
-The above will set our `Accept` header to:
+The above will set our `Accept` header...

 ```ruby
   application/json, text/javascript, */*; q=0.01
 ```

-Successfully letting the server know that we prefer `JSON` responses.
+...to successfully letting the server know that we prefer `JSON` responses.

 ```json
 [